awsdocs/amazon-route53-docs/doc_source/jp.md

 **Internationalized domain names**
 Supported for Japanese\.

-**Authorization code required for transfer to Route 53**
+**Authorization code not required for transfer to Route 53**
 If you're transferring a \.jp domain to Route 53, you don't need to get an authorization code\.
-Instead, use the method provided by your current domain registrar to update the value of the AGNT code to **AGNT\-1744**, all uppercase\.
+Instead, initiate the transfer either programmatically or by using the Route 53 console \(see [Transferring registration for a domain to Amazon Route 53](domain-transfer-to-route-53.md)\), and then follow the procedure set by your current domain registrar\.
+If they ask you for value of the AGNT code for your new registrar, provide them **AGNT\-1744**, all uppercase\.

+**Authorization code required for transfer from Route 53**
+If you're transferring a \.jp domain from Route 53 to another registrar, initiate the transfer at your new registrar\.
+There is no need for an auth code at this point\.
+You will receive a confirmation email from address *noreply@gandi\.net* that will ask you to choose a link to confirm or reject the transfer\.
+To confirm the transfer, retrieve an auth code for your domain by using Route 53 console or API, then choose the link in the email, and provide the code\.
+For more information, see [Transferring a domain from Amazon Route 53 to another registrar](domain-transfer-from-route-53.md)\.

 **DNSSEC**
 Not supported\.